u-anurag/openseespyvis/README.md

 # This package is now depreciated.
-A new package is maintained as VFO "Visualization For OpenSees".
+A new package is maintained as ([vfo](https://github.com/u-anurag/vfo)) "Visualization For OpenSees".

 # openseespyvis